annetanael/annetanael/README.md

+### ¡Hola! ✨
-Hey there! ✨ I’m Anne, a content designer from the Philippines.
+I’m Anne, a content designer from the Philippines.
+I’m passionate about languages, writing, and inclusive communication.
+I speak Tagalog, English, and Spanish, and I’m currently learning Japanese.

-I haven’t used this site in a few years, and all my repositories are now outdated.
-And to be completely honest with you, I forgot everything I was working on, and I have _no_ idea how this thing works anymore.
+I haven’t used this site in years, and all my repositories are now outdated.
+And to be completely honest with you, I forgot everything I was working on, and I have _no_ idea how this whole thing works anymore.

 But I’m not giving up.
-Hopefully, I can tidy things up, experiment a bit more, and deploy some personal projects soon.
+Hopefully, I can get up to speed and deploy some personal projects soon.

 I’m currently setting up a blog on language learning and writing.
 Stay tuned. 😉

+And if you happen to know Spanish, you can find some of my writings on [Substack](https://substack.com/@annemuses).